bradchristie/taminations-flutter/assets/b1/first_couple_go.md

 be the couple that started facing the same way immediately ahead of or behind them.

-If both couples are asked to go in the same direction (e.g., First Couple Go Left, Next Couple Go Left) the ending formation is a Promenade or Wrong Way Promenade, and the next call is usually Promenade.
+If both couples are asked to go in the same direction (for example, First Couple Go Left, Next Couple Go Left) the ending formation is a Promenade or Wrong Way Promenade, and the next call is usually Promenade.